HosseinKhalilian/Bascom_avr-Voltmeter.4/README.md

 ### This repository is MCU DC Digital Voltmeter .
-This voltmeter can read-only DC voltage from 0-5 volt and Display .
+in this repository designed to measure DC voltage from 0 to 5 volt and display on Ch-LCD .

 ###### This repository contains Source Files & Proteus Circuit Simulation Files.